spectralDNS/shenfun/docs/source/installation.rst

     pip install git+https://github.com/spectralDNS/shenfun.git@master

-You can also build ``shenfun`` yourself.
-From the top directory, after cloning or forking, do
+You can also build ``shenfun`` from the top directory, after cloning or forking

 ::